misterbisson/gdocs2md/README.md

 A simple Google Apps script to convert a properly formatted Google Drive Document to the markdown (.md) format.

 ## Usage
+  Running the script:

 * Adding this script to your doc (once per doc):
-    * Open your Google Drive document (http://drive.google.com)
+    * Open your Google Docs document
-    * Tools -> Script Manager > New
+    * Tools > Script editor
-    * Select "Blank Project", then paste this code in and save.
-    * Clear the myFunction() default empty function and paste the contents of [converttomarkdown.gapps](https://raw.github.com/mangini/gdocs2md/master/converttomarkdown.gapps) into the code editor
+    * Delete the default empty function myFunction() and paste the contents of the `converttomarkdown.gapps` file into the code editor
-    * File -> Save
+    * File > Save

 * Running the script (run as many times as you want):
-    - Tools > Script Manager
+    * Tools > Script editor
-    - Select "ConvertToMarkdown" function.
+    * Select the code file with the `ConvertToMarkdown` function
+    * In the taskbar, click "Select function" and select `ConvertToMarkdown`
-    - Click Run button (First run will require you to authorize it.
-Authorize and run again)
+    * Click the Run button (first run will require you to authorize it)
-    - Converted doc with images attached will be emailed to you.
-Subject will be "[MARKDOWN_MAKER]...".
+    * Converted doc will be mailed to you.
+Subject will be "[MARKDOWN_MAKER]..."

 ## Interpreted formats
   * Text: